 Definition: According to the Honors Council, an Honors course is one that enriches and challenges students beyond a course's regular scope and curriculum.
-An Honors course will offer a sophisticated use of research, introduce intellectually stimulating readings and critical perspectives, promote a higher level of critical discussion and written work, and encourage independent study projects, at the option of the instructor.
+An Honors course will offer a sophisticated use of research, introduce intellectually stimulating readings and critical

-1. Prerequisite: GPA of 3.5 or permission of the instructor
+A. Prerequisite: GPA of 3.5 or permission of the instructor

-2. General Education and Course Learning Outcomes
+B. General Education and Course Learning Outcomes